josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🍿_Historical_Democratic_Actions/👾_Debugging_The_Men/🧬_Further_Potential_Male_Nonsense/🎲_the_campaign_is_collapsing_we_need_to_rewrite_the_lore.md

 # 🎲 The Campaign Is Collapsing, We Need to Rewrite the Lore
-**Folder:** 👾 Debugging The Men → 🧬 Further Potential Male Nonsense
-**Created:** 2025-11-16 | **Updated:** 2025-11-22
+**First created:** 2025-11-16 | **Updated:** 2025-12-07
 *A narrative-discipline intervention for extremely wealthy nerds who have confused their personal D&D campaign with the metaphysics of the entire species, and are now destabilising public trust, democratic institutions, and the nerd ecosystem by roleplaying on main.*

 ---